Why and Where?

-Study abroad programs are offered in destinations all over the world!
-Search for short term study abroad opportunities on this website, for more detailed information regarding the exciting range of possibilities that are open to you.
+You can find study abroad programs in destinations all over the world!
+Search for short-term study abroad opportunities on this website to learn more about the exciting possibilities open to you.

 Eligibility and Application Procedures

-Each institution has different criteria to be eligible to study abroad - please contact the Study Abroad Advisor for specific requirements pertaining to that institution's SA programs.
+Each institution has different requirements to study abroad.
+Please contact a study abroad advisor for specific requirements applicable to that institution's SA programs.

 Some examples of potential eligibility requirements are: